lawlesst/vivo-rdflib-sparqlstore/README.md

 ```

 ## Command line tool
-A command line tool is included for adding or removing files for triples to VIVO.
+A command line tool is included for adding or removing files of triples to/from VIVO.
 This can be a quick way to insert data into VIVO.

 ```
 $ vivoUpdate --help